mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 ### Connection blocked because server only allows public key authentication

 As the error indicates, the connection is getting blocked between GitLab and the remote repository.
-Even if a [TCP Check](../../../administration/raketasks/maintenance.md#check-tcp-connectivity-to-a-remote-site) is successful, you will need to check any networking components in the route from GitLab to the remote Server to ensure there's no blockage.
+Even if a [TCP Check](../../../administration/raketasks/maintenance.md#check-tcp-connectivity-to-a-remote-site) is successful, you must check any networking components in the route from GitLab to the remote Server to ensure there's no blockage.

 For example, we've seen this error when a Firewall was performing a `Deep SSH Inspection` on outgoing packets.